How to Reduce Your Mental Load as a Mother

 Be sure you pass some of the mental work to your partner but be conscious that they may have a different way of doing it.
 Which is fine - as long as the job gets done.

-Although if you’re anything like me, you may have to practice being patient and lower your standards a little.
+However, if you’re anything like me, you may have to practice being patient and lowering your standards a little.

 It’s also important not to give in if a job doesn’t get done - don’t do it.
 It won’t hurt them to experience the natural consequences (assuming it’s not anything urgent, obviously).